 Cooking for the big feast?
 Save time later in the season by doubling-up on any side dishes that can be frozen for later use.
 Freezer-friendly recipes like Garlic Mashed Potatoes means you'll cook once, eat twice … and save time and stress!

 Planner companies, gift shops and generous desktop publishers all compete to produce cute little shopping lists for all persuasions and occasions.
 Bear-shaped shopping lists.
 Long skinny shopping lists.
 Shopping lists with winsome graphics, kittycats and teddy bears.
 Awwwwww.

-[We even offer some, too, in the printable planner pages library .]
+[We even offer some, too, in the printables library .]

 Only one problem: why aren't you using them?

 Because they don't work, that's why.
 Teenaged sons play stuff-the-hoop with the empty cereal box and the trash can, but have you ever known one to neatly write "Cheerios" on the list?
 Blank shopping lists fit about as well as one-size-fits-all clothing.

 Solution?
 Build a pre-printed family shopping list on the computer, listing all the foods and sundries your family consumes.
 Print 52 copies each year.
 Post them on the refrigerator.
 Boys who don't circle "cereal" on the list when they empty the box must eat hot cereal for the rest of the week.

 Make your list work for you: organize it by aisle.
 Next shopping trip, grab a hand-out supermarket map as you leave.
 Construct your personal shopping list according to the order you shop the store.
 You'll speed your way out the door in record time!

 Yes, there are some well-organized souls among us who don't make formal meal plans.
 Look close, and you'll discover that household meal service dances to a routine.